scottdgale/Algorithms-Project/Project Report Anonymized Social Networks- CS6150 Advanced Algorithms.md

 **7. Conclusion**

-a.
-The algorithm and resiliency to cuts does not change with respect to the size of the graph.
+(a) The algorithm and resiliency to cuts does not change with respect to the size of the graph.
 There were no significant differences in the probability of recovering $H$ or the percentage of $w$'s recovered between the two datasets we tested.

-b.
-When we cut approximately $7\%$ of edges we cross the $50\%$ threshold of success probability to recover $H$.
+(b) When we cut approximately $7\%$ of edges we cross the $50\%$ threshold of success probability to recover $H$.
 Consequently, the probability to recover $w$'s is slightly below that.
 These results were consistent throughout all of our testing.

-c.
-When we cut $15\%$ of the edges we approached a $0\%$ probability of recovering $H$.
+(c) When we cut $15\%$ of the edges we approached a $0\%$ probability of recovering $H$.
 Therefore, we can conclude that if an organization wanted to protect against this specific attack - cutting $15\%$ of the edges would give a very high probability of failure for recovering any relationships in $w$.